xue-pai/Open-CF-Benchmark/benchmarks/LightGCN/LightGCN_TF_amazonbooks_x0.md

 1. The benchmark is implemented based on the original LightGCN code released by the authors at  https://github.com/kuandeng/LightGCN.
 We use the version with commit hash: b067ec0.

-2. We add `hitrate()` function to calculate the hitrate in both the `external/LightGCN/evaluator/python/evaluate_foldout.py` file and the `external/LightGCN/evaluator/cpp/include/evaluate_foldout.h`.
+2. We add `hitrate()` function to calculate the hitrate in both the `external/LightGCN_TF/evaluator/python/evaluate_foldout.py` file and the `external/LightGCN_TF/evaluator/cpp/include/evaluate_foldout.h`.

 3. Run the following script to reproduce the result.

    ```shell
    python LightGCN.py --dataset AmazonBooks --regs [1e-4] --embed_size 64 --layer_size [64,64] --lr 0.001 --batch_size 8192 --epoch 1000 --Ks [20,50] --gpu_id 1
    ```

+   `Prompt:`  In our execution process, we use the python evaluator.
+If you want to use the C++ evaluator，you can read the README.md under the external/LightGCN_TF path.

 ### Results